realitycollective/com.realitycollective.service-framework-docs/docs/basics/02_getting_started.md

 ![Service Framework blank configuration](./images/02_03_ServiceFrameworkEmptyConfiguraton.png)

-There are additional options you can enable on the Service Framework Instance, which have the following behaviors:
+There are additional options you can enable on the Global Service Manager profile, which have the following behaviors:

 - `Initialize on Play` - Will only initialize the framework configuration when you hit **Play** in the editor, else it will always run and validate your configuration.